 Why is this effort important to us?

-The Hawai'i Youth Opportunities Initiative (HYOI) helps youth leaving foster care become successful adults in their communities.
+The HI H.O.P.E.S.
+Initiative (HHI) helps youth leaving foster care become successful adults in their communities.
 We work with youth and community partners to provide access to education, employment, health care, housing, family relationships, social capital and financial capability.
-HYOI is a partner site of the national Jim Casey Youth Opportunities Initiative (www.jimcaseyyouth.org) and EPIC 'Ohana Inc. (www.epicohana.org) is the lead agency in Hawai'i.
+HHI is a partner site of the national Jim Casey Youth Opportunities Initiative/Annie E. Casey Foundation (www.jimcaseyyouth.org) and EPIC 'Ohana Inc. (www.epicohana.org) is the lead agency in Hawai'i.